Reviews You Can Rely On

 Light on pockets

 The Mammut Nordwand Advanced excels when the thermometer drops and the weather takes a turn for the worse.
-It's extraordinarily weatherproof, harkening back to a bygone era when scaling a big north face required weeks of suffering rather than hours of sprinting.
+Our tests showed it to be extraordinarily weatherproof.
 Like several other jackets we tested, it's made with bombproof 3-layer Gore-Tex Pro fabric.
-The Nordwand, however, has a DWR finish that is still beading water months after some of its rivals had started to wet out.
-This jacket also boasts a low hem, a snug hood, long sleeves, and strong wrist cuffs that together ensure moisture can't sneak in from anywhere.
+The Nordwand, however, has a DWR finish that is still beading water months after some of its rivals started to wet out.
+This jacket also boasts a low hem, a snug hood, long sleeves, and strong wrist cuffs that work together to ensure moisture can't sneak in from anywhere.

-The Nordwand's biggest downfall is its huge price tag.
-It's also heavier than we'd like it to be for warmer missions during the spring, summer, and fall.
-Nevertheless, if you can stomach the price and shoulder the added weight, it's excellent for the harshest of conditions.
-Most people probably don't need a jacket this burly, but for winter expeditions or those who refuse to let a bad forecast spoil their fun, this is our top recommendation.
+The primary downside of the Nordwand is its exorbitant price point.
+Also, it is too heavy for warmer missions during the spring, summer, and fall.
+Still, if you can stomach the price and shoulder the added weight, this hardshell is excellent for the harshest of conditions.
+Most folks probably don't need a jacket this burly, but for winter expeditions or those who refuse to let a bad forecast spoil their fun, the Nordwand is our top recommendation.
+For adventures when a lighter hardshell jacket is more appropriate, the Norrona Trollveggen Gore-Tex Pro Light is a great pick.

 Read more: Mammut Nordwand Advanced review